There’s another reason to buy green products, and it’s totally selfish

 As a result, Bodur suggests that businesses promote green products—to an extent.
 He warns, and has demonstrated, that consumers who perceive greenwashing, or that a product advertises meaningless green attributes, don’t have the same positive feelings toward the experience as those who believe a product is actually environmentally friendly.

 But does the truth really matter all that much?
 Might Bodur’s research only fuel the fires of greenwashing, prompting businesses to make more baseless claims about the environmental impact of their products just to win over consumers?
-“I hope that greenwashing is not the outcome marketers walk away from this,” Bodur says.
+“I hope that greenwashing is not the outcome marketers walk away from this with,” Bodur says.
 “If greenwashing becomes so prominent in society, I think the social value attached to [it] may change; it may at some point dissolve.”

-Moral of the story: Companies should play up their environmental bonafides, but never exaggerate.
+Moral of the story: Companies should play up their environmental bona fides, but never exaggerate.
 Consumers aren’t that stupid.